Estimated Reading Time: 6 minutes

 Signal boosters can help improve connection stability and speeds.
 It’s important to choose the right booster for your property type, however.
-Commercial retail spaces, offices, and other large venues may benefit from a powerful booster designed to cover the size of the property, and the booster would need to be installed appropriately for maximum coverage.
+Commercial retail spaces, offices, and other large venues may benefit from a powerful booster designed to cover the size of the property, and the booster should be installed appropriately for maximum coverage.

-In some very large spaces that see high foot traffic, it may be necessary to install multiple boosters, each with a different donor antenna, so that all users of the building can have a good experience when using their mobile devices.
+In some very large spaces with high foot traffic, it may be necessary to install multiple boosters, each with a different donor antenna, so that all users in the building can have a good experience when using their mobile devices.

 As you’ve seen, both dB and dBm are a way of quantifying power and intensity, so let’s focus on the differences:

-If you work in a building with very poor cell signal, there’s good news: you should be able to fix that issue by using a cell phone signal booster.
+If you work in a building with very poor cell signal, there’s good news: you should be able to fix that issue by using an in-building cell phone signal booster.